m7mdgasim/Tic-Tac-Toe/README.md

 This project was inspired by the classic Tic-Tac-Toe game and built as a learning exercise in web development.
 ### Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to us at m.g.majzoub@gmail.com.
+If you have any questions, suggestions, or feedback, feel free to reach out to me at m.g.majzoub@gmail.com.

 I hope you have a fantastic time playing the Tic-Tac-Toe game!